-With a similar climate to parts of France and Germany, my original opinion of Michigan wines years ago was that they were very sweet and not my favorites.
+With a similar climate to parts of France and Germany, my original perception of Michigan wines years ago was that they were very sweet and not my favorites.
 Since then, the number of wineries has grown tremendously and they have started producing many more drier wines.
-I was pleasantly surprised with the quality.
+I was pleasantly surprised with the quality!
 Make sure to visit:

 Free Run Cellars, 10062 Burgoyne Rd. in Berrien Springs: This winery produces a variety of whites and reds plus an apple brandy, a cognac style brandy, a cherry wine and a grappa.
 I tried the Pinot Meunier or French rose; the Cabernet Franc; the Union blend of Merlot, Cab Franc and Chambourcin and the Syrah.
 My favorites were the Cab Franc and the Syrah which were the driest and smoothest.
 They do have a Zinfandel but were out.

 Gravity at 10220 Lauer Rd in Baroda MI: Gravity had some of my favorite wines that I tasted on my recent tour.
 I tasted four wines.
 The white was paired with cheese and the reds with chocolates.
 The flight included a Pinot Gris, a Merlot, a Shiraz and a Cab Franc.
 My favorite was the Cab Franc.
 The tasting room was attractive and it had a lovely outdoor space overlooking the property and nearby pond.
 Perfect on a beautiful Fall day with changing leaves!
 They offer six dry whites and reds, six semi-sweet whites and reds and six sweeter whites and reds.

 Hickory Creek Winery, at 750 Browntown Rd in Buchanan MI: I enjoyed tasting their Melange which is a blend of Cabernet Sauvignon, Cabernet Franc and Merlot and the Cab Franc.
 The Cab Franc was my favorite.